 The fortified church of Gelence (Ghelința) is in Transylvania.
 It is located in Székelyföld (Székely-Land), a Hungarian village in Romania.
 Its church of Saint Imre is from the 13th century, it was built in 1245.
 It is famous for its medieval murals.
 You can read more about the Székelys here:

 The mural paintings of the church in Gelence show us paintings from the life of the famous Hungarian king, Saint László (1040-1095 A.D.) that were painted in 1330.
 Saint László (Ladislaus) was perhaps the greatest Hungarian chivalric king, a knight whose figure lived on in legends among the people.

-The Illuminated Chronicle tells us this story as it follows:
+The Illuminated Chronicle tells us this story as follows:

 There were several places in the church where scripts, written by the ancient Hungarian Székely Runatic alphabet were found.
-A row of these scripts is located at the northern part of the church, at the mural painting that is depicting Jesus’ Passion.
-Above the 3.8-centimeter rovan signs we can read the number 1497.
+A row of these scripts is located in the northern part of the church, at the mural painting that is depicting Jesus’ Passion.
+Above the 3.8-centimeter Runatic signs we can read the number 1497.

-Around the village, there are five ruins of castles and palaces, manors and old buildings.
+Additionally, around the village, there are five ruins of castles and palaces, manors, and old buildings.

 If you like my writings, please feel free to support me with a coffee here:

 This article contains Amazon ads.
 By purchasing through these links, you can help my work at no added cost to you.
 Thank you!

 My work can also be followed and supported on Patreon: